josh-nowak/josh-nowak.github.io/_posts/2023-12-06-survey-weighting.md

 ### Step 2: Checking for missing data

 The anesrake algorithm can’t work with missing data in the adjustment variables.
-You'll need to decide on a way to prevent or deal with missing values (e.g., imputation).
-Some options are outlined in this [article by freeCodeCamp](https://www.freecodecamp.org/news/how-to-handle-missing-data-in-a-dataset/).

-You can start by counting the missing values for each variable and go from there:
+You'll need to decide how to prevent or deal with missing values (e.g., imputation).
+This will highly depend on your context, so I'm not giving a specific recommendation here.
+You can start by counting the missing values for each variable and go from there.

 ```r
 map_df(survey_data, ~sum(is.na(.x)))